TEAMLIGHTSABERS/FRC_Code/README.md

 ![image](https://user-images.githubusercontent.com/54441806/206072601-60adb60e-19bf-4245-85d4-27e3497e33dd.png)
 ---------------------------------------------------------------------------------------------------------------
 If you are using the GetHub Desktop, you will need to select the storage location you created above and make sure that the URL is pointing to the FRC_2024 Online Repository before clicking Clone.
-You can also download the Repository as a Zip file.
-This will detach the Repository from this Online Git account.
-Any updates that you make are private and cannot be pushed back to this account, which is where the "competition" code resides.

-When GitHub Desktop opens, then it will default to looking at the "main" branch.
-Switch it to the "LastnameDev" branch.
+When GitHub Desktop opens, then it may open to the "main" branch.
+If this is the case then you must switch it to the "LastnameDev" branch.

 ![image](https://user-images.githubusercontent.com/54441806/206074279-9abeab05-935d-456a-8e2c-fa2f417320b7.png)